A Rehabilitation Journey that Evolved Into a Passion For Helping Others

 George Brown College: (http://www.georgebrown.ca/)

-Advanced College Diploma in Fitness & Lifestyle Management – June 2010
+Advanced College Diploma of Fitness & Lifestyle Management – June 2010

 – Graduated on Dean’s list with academic achievement awards in: Kinesiology, Muscle